Shawn C. Jones, MD

 A Journey of Loss and Discovery

-These days, Dr. Jones is enjoying his thriving practice, service to the community, and good work-life balance, but there was a time when life wasn’t so rosy.
+These days, Shawn C. Jones, MD is enjoying his thriving practice, service to the community, and good work-life balance, but there was a time when life wasn’t so rosy.
 Beginning in medical school and continuing through residency and his early years as a surgeon, Dr. Jones began to experience a slow drain of joy in his work, increased stress and irritability, and a low sense of personal accomplishment.
 One morning he woke up and realized he didn’t feel anything anymore.
 He had lost his connection to his heart.
 That’s when he knew he needed to make a change, and it sent him on a path towards his homecoming.

 Through a combination of structured therapy, self-reflection, and a newfound love of Renaissance art, Dr. Jones found the way back to his heart and himself.
 He rediscovered beauty and its ability to revive the human spirit and tap into emotions.